Wondering what to do this fall in Springfield? Check out our Springfield, Missouri fall bucket list for ideas to make this season the best ever.

 If you’re wondering where to go next, check out our Tap and Pour Craft Beverage Tour.
 Embark on a self-guided journey around the Ozarks to experience the region’s growing brewery, winery, and distillery scene.
 Download the pass to your phone and begin your journey.

-Once you’ve visited at least ten (10) locations on the Ozarks Tap and Pour Tour (must include at least one brewery, one winery and one distillery), you’ll earn yourself a free Ozarks Tap and Pour collector T-shirt.
+Once you’ve collected 150 points on Ozarks Tap and Pour Tour (must include at least one brewery, one winery and one distillery), you’ll earn yourself a free Ozarks Tap and Pour collector T-shirt.
 Check out the pass for more information.

 Take A Fall Foliage Tour